Yu-billie/AnomalyDetection-SmartFactory-LGaimers/README.md

   - sequential model:
     - input layer, output layer(#neuron=#label)
     - num of hidden layers = 0 --> only capable of representing linear separable functions or decisions
+      - when features are linearly correlated, it can be done by using ML.
+      - but even in linear correlation, if neural networks are used, there is no need for any hidden layer